greg-raven/hdc/_posts/2015-11-10-report-to-the-apple-valley-town-council-about-the-2015-victor-valley-bicycle-tour.md

 - VVBT
 ---

-Smitty Smith of the VVBT reports that they raised enough money to donate $12,000 to children's bicycle safety in Apple Valley, Hesperia, and Victorville.
+Smitty Smith of the Victor Valley Bicycle Tour (VVBT) reports that they raised enough money to donate $12,000 to children's bicycle safety in Apple Valley, Hesperia, and Victorville.

 The tentative date for next year's event is October 29, 2016.